python/mypy/docs/source/config_file.rst

     ``darwin`` or ``win32`` (meaning OS X or Windows, respectively).
     The default is the current platform as revealed by Python's ``sys.platform`` variable.

-``always_true`` (comma-separated list of strings)
-    Specifies a list of variables that mypy will treat as compile-time constants that are always true.

-``always_false`` (comma-separated list of strings)
-    Specifies a list of variables that mypy will treat as compile-time constants that are always false.

 Incremental mode